Chance The Rapper & Drake Headline The 2017 Rap Grammy Winners

 Follow KYS On Twitter: Follow @939WKYS

 Chance The Rapper fought for true independent artists to get Grammy consideration and look what happens.
-The Chicago rapper took home the Grammy award for Best Rap Performance for “No Problem” featuring Lil Wayne & 2 Chainz.
+The Chicago rapper took home the Grammy award for Best Rap Performance for “No Problem” featuring Lil Wayne & 2 Chainz and Rap Album of the Year.
 Drake‘s big hit “Hotline Bling” took home the Grammy for Best Rap/Sung Performance & Best Rap Song.

 See the full list below.